BlurryBat/Nebulous_Musings/_posts/2021-03-07-charlie_munger.md

 title: Quotes by Charlie Munger
 ---

-Most of my thoughts this week revolved around what something charlie munger said to buffet.
+Most of my thoughts this week revolved around something charlie munger said to buffet.
 I dont remember the whole context but he said something like you will understand because you are smart.
 Well, I've been spending time trying to understand things, I am not really striving to create a brilliance, I am just enjoying others brilliance.

 So for this week I will be just quoting some quotes from Munger I found interesting.

 * Simplicity has a way of improving performance by enabling us to better understand what we are doing.
 * We both (Charlie Munger and Warren Buffett) insist on a lot of time being available almost every day to just sit and think.
 That is very uncommon in American business.
 We read and think.